dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 - v2

-Redmond et al proposed YOLOv2 which the second version of the YOLO with the objective of improving the accuracy significantly while making it faster.
+Redmond et al proposed [YOLOv2](https://arxiv.org/pdf/1612.08242.pdf) which the second version of the YOLO with the objective of more accurate detector that is still fast.

+### Problems in YOLOv2

+-

+### Advantages over YOLOv1

+- The real-time detection speed was faster than YOLOv1 (45 fps and fast yolo v1 achieves 155 fps *really?*)
+- Way better detection quality (mAP) than YOLOv1 and SSD300 but slightly behind SSD512

 - v3